AmyB173/aimfor9-mathsGCSE/README.md

 - To have the option to save your results as a pdf instead of emailed.

-- To have the test only accessible to those sign up to a mailing list (for marketing purposed)
+- To have the test only accessible to those sign up to a mailing list (for marketing purposes)

 - To offer all the topics needed to achieve a Grade 9.